Skip to main content

 • Scope three – all other indirect emissions linked to Energy Saving Trust’s value chains.

 Emissions between 1 April 2020 and ends 31 March 2021 are our baseline emissions.
-These form the basis of our emissions targets and are what we compare our emission reductions to.
+These form the basis of our emissions targets and are what we compare our emission reductions against.

 Our strategy